 MEET YOUR BIRDING GUIDES IN SPAIN

 Álvaro is a lifelong wildlife enthusiast and an avid birder since his early teens.
 He spends the majority of his free time outdoors, and enjoys observing birds, designing itineraries and preserving nature as both work and leisure time.
 After having lived in the UK, Sweden and some other countries, he returned to Andalusia and founded Wild Andalucia in the search of a more conscious and meaningful life.
 His friendly and easy manner make him the ideal guide.
-Alvaro is a qualified tourist guide in Spain, as well as wildlife guide in Andalucia by the Andalucia Bird Society.
+Alvaro is also a qualified tourist guide in Spain, as well as wildlife guide by the Andalucia Bird Society.
 Away from this, he is an active mountaineer and a tireless traveller.

 DO YOUR BIT